-By posting media wins, you encourage others to share, like, and comment—spreading your message to an even wider circle.
+By posting media wins, you encourage others to share, like, and comment—spreading your message and encouraging conversation to an even wider circle.
 Remember to credit the publication and the reporter that wrote the article, linking back to the original source.

 When posting a press hit on social media, include the context of the interview.
 Avoid simply restating the basic facts: “check out this article I was quoted in.”
 Instead, summarize the spirit of the piece or pull out a brief and interesting quote or snippet.

 Of course, you should be mindful of copyright restrictions.
 The goal is to boost viewership of the media outlet where you appeared, not hoard those page views for yourself.
 A good best practice is to highlight the name of the media outlet, the date your interview published or aired and a headline that hyperlinks back to the original story.
-You can summarize the context of the interview, or share some preview text (just keep it under 250 characters to comply with copyright and fair use policies).
+You can summarize the context of the interview or share some preview text (just keep it under 250 characters to comply with copyright and fair use policies).

 Include links to articles and broadcast interviews in your regular communications with clients and prospects by adding an “In the News” sidebar to your newsletters or emails.
 You can also develop a “Week/Month in Review” email that highlights media, as well as upcoming activities such as conference and event participation, webinars and educational commentaries.